What's On This Page

 The main alternative to Lyft is Uber.
 Fortunately, the Lyft vs. Uber battle is one that benefits drivers.
 Since drivers at both companies are independent contractors, they can technically drive for both services at the same time.
 This approach widens the available market in the area because you’ll have access to both Lyft and Uber riders.
 You could boost your earnings significantly with this approach.

 If you don’t meet the Lyft requirements as a result of age or vehicle style, there are other alternatives.
-Uber’s eligibility criteria for rideshare drivers is similar, so it’s unlikely that you’ll qualify for that service if you don’t meet Lyft’s.
+Uber’s eligibility criteria for rideshare drivers is similar, but it still makes sense to apply for that service if you don’t get accepted by Lyft

 Choosing to join the Lyft fleet comes with multiple benefits.
 Some of the advantages of working with Lyft include: